fmoessbauer/drace/HowTo/README.md

 ![7](./Images/gui_example.png)

-3. Execute DRace
+### 4. Execute DRace

 After setting everything up in the GUI, it's time to hit the run button and execute DRace for the first time.
 A powershell window will appear and after a short while and everything went well, you will see something like this.
-Please note that during runtime, a MSVC "Debug Assertion Failed" might fire, which states "erase iterator out of range".
+Please note that during runtime, a MSVC "Debug Assertion Failed" might fire, which states "erase iterator out of range" (that already indicates that there is an error in the ShoppingRush application).
 Please just click cancel and everything should be fine.

 ![8](./Images/powershell_out.png)

 There, you can see DRace found either one or two data races and it shows in which folder the report was created.
 Navigate to the folder and open the `index.html` with a browser of your choice (it is recommended to use Chrome or Firefox).

-4. Examine the report
+### 5. Examine the report

-After opening the report, you can see where exactly DRace found potential data races (More information about how to read the report is [here](###Report)).
+After opening the report, you can see where exactly DRace found potential data races (More information about how to read the report is [here](#report)).
 This is a good starting point to figure out why the code produces data races.

 Now, you can start to fix the application.

-5. Fix the application and rerun DRace
+### 6. Fix the application and rerun DRace

 Your job is now to fix the racy parts in the source file.
-It is located in `./drace/sample/ShoppingRush.cpp`.
+It is located in `./HowTo/shoppingrush/ShoppingRush.cpp`.
 If you think you did the trick you can recompile the example application and rerun with DRace.
-You should compile the application in "debug" mode as otherwise the race might not be exactly detected at the spot of the occurence.
+You should compile the application in "debug" mode as otherwise the race might not be exactly detected at the spot of the occurrence.
 As already described, the debug assertion might fire.
 If this is the case just click "Cancel" and everything should be fine.

 You're done when the application doesn't produce any races anymore, when it is analysed with DRace and still produces the correct output.

-6. Compare your solution with ours
+### 7. Compare your solution with ours

-If you want, you can now compare your solution with the example solution provided in `./drace/sample/ShoppingRushSolution.cpp`.
+If you want, you can now compare your solution with the example solution provided in `./HowTo/shoppingrush/ShoppingRushSolution.cpp`.

-A few words to the actual problem:
+**A few words to the actual problem:**

-The pointer invalidation in line 101 (`shop.erase(elit);`) was recognized by the developer.
-With the locking of the mutex in line 96 the developer tried to prevent concurrent invalidations of the pointer.
-The remaining problem which leads to the data races is that this pointer is also used in lines 85, 89, 90 and 91.
-There it won't be invalidated, but an already invalidated pointer may be used.
-This leads to an undefined behaviour of the application.
-If the locking of the mutex is moved above line 85 (`int size = shop.size();`) everything is safe and should work fine.
+The iterator invalidation in line 111 (`shop.erase(elit);`) was recognized by the developer.
+With the locking of the mutex in line 104 the developer tried to prevent concurrent invalidations of the iterator.
+The remaining problem which leads to the data races is that this iterator is also used in lines 94, 96, 97 and 99.
+Additionally, the pattern `size_t size = shop.size();` ... `if(size != 0)` is also erroneous, as the size of the shop might have changed between the two statements.
+There it won't be invalidated, but an already invalidated iterator may be used.
+This leads to an undefined behavior of the application.
+If the locking of the mutex is moved above line 91 (`int size = shop.size();`) everything is safe and should work fine.

 🎉🎉🎉Congrats you're done with the tutorial. 🎉🎉🎉